SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_mic2/README.md

 **Note:**

-- Make sure the SDK extension already be installed.
+- Make sure that the SDK extension already be installed.
 If not please follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).

 - SDK Extension must be enabled for the project to install the "MIC 2 Click (Mikroe)" component.
 Selecting this component will also include the "I2CSPM" component with instance "mikroe" and "IADC" component.